 There are 3 different volunteer opportunities for teens at the Stratford Library.
 Whether you are interested in working with younger children, want to work independently learning workplace skills, or want to get involved with our uCreate programs we have an opportunity for you.

 All volunteer opportunities provide teens the chance to earn school credit and accrue hours for community and civic service requirements.
 Check them out and see which fits you.
 We have a limited number of volunteer slots so don’t wait until school gets out to call!
+All programs are now full.
+Please contact us in the fall for more volunteer opportunities.

 Children’s Summer Reading Program